 2. Place one hand on the chest and the other hand on the stomach.

-3. Breathe in through the nose so that the stomach pushes against the hand, but keep the chest as still as possible.
+3. Breathe in through the nose so the stomach rises and pushes against the hand, but keep the chest as still as possible.

-4. Exhale through pursed lips while the stomach muscles contract.
+4. Exhale through pursed lips while the stomach drops.

 Pain management techniques

-In a 2019 review of studies, researchers note that people who exercised experienced as much as a 21% reduction in pain compared with those who did not exercise.
+In a 2019 review of studies, researchers noted that people who exercised experienced as much as a 21% reduction in pain compared with those who did not exercise.

 Although exercise can benefit many people living with ankylosing spondylitis, not all programs work for everyone.
 Some people may need gentle, low impact exercises or ones that focus on reducing stress or pain.